 You can try disabling anti-virus program or security software first as these tend to hang and cause issues during shutdown.

 You can also disable programs from starting up altogether by going to Startup in MSCONFIG.
-Disable as many services (other than Microsoft ones) and startup programs as possible and try to shutdown.
+Disable as many services (other than Microsoft ones) and startup programs as possible and try to shut down.
+This is called performing a clean boot and Microsoft has an in-depth article on how to do it.

 Note that the slow shutdown can also be caused by Windows services like Terminal Services or graphics card services.
 You can disable services by using MSCONFIG or by typing services.msc into CMD.